 In 2023, it's widely accepted that employee motivation is vital in the workplace.
 And while many businesses attempt to incentivise their hard-working employees with free lunches and novel perks – these forms of reward and encouragement don’t always have the desired effect.
 Enter team building activities!

 Fight Burnout With Team Building

-Employee motivation is vital in the workplace.
-And whilst businesses attempt to incentivise their hard-working employees with bonuses or promotions as reward or encouragement - the results don’t always play out as desired.
-In fact, one in five Australians (21%) have taken time off work due to feeling stressed, anxious or depressed, according to The Australian Bureau of Statistic's National Mental Health and Well-Being Survey (2007) (1).
-Burnout, described by Rachel Clements, Director of Psychological Services at the 'Centre for Corporate Health', is when “the person must have three components: they are emotionally, physically and mentally exhausted” and it attributable to long working hours, lack of breaks and unrealistic deadlines imposed (2).
+One in five Australians (21%) have taken time off work due to feelings of stress, anxiety or depression, according to The Australian Bureau of Statistic's National Mental Health and Well-Being Survey (1).
+Rachel Clements, Director of Psychological Services at the Centre for Corporate Health, describes burnout as the following: “the person must have three components: they are emotionally, physically and mentally exhausted”.
+Unsurprisingly, burnout is attributable to long working hours, lack of breaks and unrealistic deadlines (2).

 Due to the stigma surrounding burnout, employees may view it as a reflection of their weakness or incompetence.
 Many struggling employees feign cold and flu symptoms in exchange for sick days, and while this provides momentary relief, it ultimately leaves the problem unsolved.
 The lack of dialogue between employer and employee promotes a vicious cycle that may have dire consequences on both work and home life.

 The onus, therefore, is on the employer.
 In an effort to curb burnout in the office or at home, employers should attempt to establish trust and open communication, which is easier said than done.
 When team members have learnt to feel a sense of shame or embarrassment around burnout, speaking up is difficult.